fabr1z10/glib3/INSTALL.md

 ### FreeType

-Go to the Freetype main page https://www.freetype.org/.
-In the Download section, you should find a link to a GitHub repository with the latest binary files.
-Get the latest release, unzip it and cd to the newly created folder.
-You will find the binaries in the `win64` folder.
-Copy `freetype.lib` in `{VC Root}\lib\x64`, `freetype.dll` in `c:\windows\system32`, and the contents of the `include` folder in `{VC Root}\include`.
+Go to the Freetype main page https://www.freetype.org/ and download the latest stable release.
+Unzip it, and in a MS Visual Studio prompt (run it as administrator) type in the following:

+    md build
+	cd build
+	cmake .. -DBUILD_SHARED_LIBS:BOOL=TRUE
+	msbuild INSTALL.vcxproj /p:Configuration=Release

+This will build the library and install it in the proper location, typically in a `freetype` folder in `C:\Program Files (x86)` or similar.

 ### LUA